 An estimated 60 percent of colorectal cancer deaths could be prevented if people were screened routinely.

-We don’t know what causes a polyp to become cancerous.
-Colon polyps are common, but need to be found early to avoid turning into cancer.
+Doctors don’t yet know the causes of colorectal cancer, or what causes a polyp to become cancerous.
+Colon polyps are common, but must to be found early to avoid turning into cancer.

-Symptoms are usually not evident until the cancer starts to spread.
+Symptoms of colorectal cancer are usually not evident until the cancer starts to spread.
+Symptoms include:

 - Blood in stool or very dark stools